jekyll/minima/_posts/2022-02-02-inner-compass.md

 - Reflection > Reading New Content

+- Action is the antidote to anxiety

+- Enthusiasm is worth 25 IQ points

 - Create a lot of noise.
 Look for signal

+- Don’t be the best.
+Be the only (Porter).

 - Stay within your circle of competence